engineyard/ey-docs/pages/ey_cli_user_guide.md

     - `--account/-c ACCOUNT` (optional): the account that the environment belongs to.
       - This argument may be specified by unambiguous substring.

   - Use download on instances where you have previously uploaded recipes.
-For example, you might want to download custom chef recipes when troubleshooting—to review the recipes that you are running on your instance.
+For example, you might want to download custom chef recipes when troubleshooting--to review the recipes that you are running on your instance.

   - The recipes are unpacked into a directory called "cookbooks" in the current directory.
 If the cookbooks directory already exists, you get an error.